cameronmclean/labpatterns/notebook.md

 Each API is being called twice - once on load, once on post - this is causing errors to the db save/select/delete...
 I can proabbly fix this with nested if and careful positioning of session variables.

-fixed flow control (mostly) - still need to checked...
+fixed flow control (mostly) - still need to checked... yes working - by putting the `if 'already been here' in request.seesions: the delete etc..` code first check upon load if we are NOT request.method == 'POST'.

 REMEMER TO CHECK TYPES WHEN DOING COMPARISONS - the problem with the view